hinablue/jqiphoneslide/README.md

+# UPDATE, v0.56. #

+Fixed/Modified click event.
+When click and no drag action that will fire click event and return true for it.
+So, you can use a tag in the pages.

 # UPDATE, v0.55. #

 Modified method. ".jqipslide2page" to .iphoneSlide("jqipslide2page", args), ".jqipblank2page" to .iphoneSlide("jqipblank2page", args), see the demo.html for more detail.